The Arguments For And Against Removing Catalytic Converter

-More fuel expenses – It is exciting to find a way to boost your vehicle’s acceleration.
-But, remember that it won’t be saving your fuel.
-Removing the component means consuming more oil, increasing your car expenses each month.
+It is exciting to find a way to boost your vehicle’s acceleration.
+But, remember that it won’t be saving you fuel.
+Removing the component means consuming more oil, and increasing your car expenses each month.

 >> Are you interested in buying a used car from Japan?
 Click here <<

-If you are still willing to take risks for a few notches up in the performance meter, follow the procedure to take the component off from the exhaust system:
+If you are still willing to take risks for a few notches up in the performance meter, follow the procedure of catalytic converter removal from the exhaust system below!